-This study finding offers some understandings and direction to managers who seek to develop the efficiency of their employees by understanding the fact that they may differ from their social culture.
-Additionally, the finding suggests that the cultural dimensions of individualism and collectivism have a relationship with the communication apprehension dimension of group discussion and interpersonal conversation.
-Whereas, the academic members' culture of individualism and collectivism has no relationship with communication apprehension dimensions of talking in a meeting and public speaking.
+This study finding offers some understandings and direction to managers who seek to develop the efficiency of their employees by understanding the fact that they may differ from their society culture.
+Additionally, the finding suggests that the culture dimensions of individualism and collectivism have a relationship with the communication apprehension dimension of group discussion and interpersonal conversation.
+Whereas, the academic members culture of individualism and collectivism has no relationship with communication apprehension dimensions of talking in meeting and public speaking.

-Practically, the academic institution leaders may understand the fact that the academic members' culture starts to be changed where they are more likely to participate in meeting and share others their ideas and knowledge with.
-Moreover, the managers have to be aware of the academic member's behavior toward their ability to speak loudly and publicly about their job issues and needs.
+Practically, the academic institution leaders may understand the fact that the academic members culture start to be changed where they are more likely to participate in meeting and share others with their ideas and knowledge.
+Moreover, the mangers have to be aware about the academic member's behavior toward their ability to speak loudly and publicly about their job issues and needs.

-This fact may allow the academic institutions' management to obtain more understanding of their academic members' culture and its changes in the academic environment and may help them to find the best management practice that they may propose to know how to deal with these changes to develop the work efficiency.
+This fact may allow the academic institutions management to obtain more understanding of their academic members' culture and its changes in the academic environment and may help them to find the best management practice that they may propose to know how to deal with these changes to develop the work efficiency.